zzzprojects/learn-orm/tutorials/vb-net/list.md

 # List

-The `List` class is a collection and defined in the `System.Collections.Generic` namespace and it provides the methods and properties like other `Collection` classes such as `Add`, `Insert`, `Remove`, etc.
+The `List` class is a collection and defined in the `System.Collections.Generic` namespace, and provides the methods and properties like other `Collection` classes such as `Add`, `Insert`, `Remove`, etc.

  - It is used to store generic types of collections objects.
 By using a generic class on the list, we can store one type of object.
- - The `List` size can be dynamically different depending on the need of the application, such as adding, searching, or inserting elements into a list.
+ - The `List` size can be dynamically different depending on the application's need, such as adding, searching, or inserting elements into a list.

 The following example shows how to create and initialize a `List` and how to display its values.